cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 With this approach, the usability of systems is not thoroughly isolated.
 Developers are entrenched in the inner workings and nuances of the system.
 It is hard to determine the usability of a system without the appropriate end users.

 #Possible approach
+Write about where visualization fits in a data science task

 - Whole software package or single visualization
 - Need to define the problems the datasets should be solving